-I'll use an example from an old project: a Torchwood book that follows Captains Jack and John adventuring on a techno-jungle planet.
+This example comes from an old project: a Torchwood book book that follows Captains Jack and John adventuring on a techno-jungle planet.
 It's a strong action page that shows a variety of shots, strong character design and some good texture rendering (for more inspiration, take a look at this roundup of the best web comics).

 Every page is always challenging and hard work, but thoroughly rewarding, so always try to push yourself and above all have fun with it.